-- 1) Response: After reading the assigned material at least once, write clear responses to the section-specific questions about the reading with full sentences.
+1) Response: After reading the assigned material at least once, write clear responses to the section-specific questions about the reading with full sentences.
 These questions will vary with each assignment and will be given on the handout when the reading is assigned.
 Often one to two well-worded, complete sentences is sufficient to respond to each section-specific question.
 You may also be asked to draw diagrams.
-You should be sure to read the entire section before starting to answer the questions. - 2) Questions/Overview: Write down some of your own questions about this reading.
+You should be sure to read the entire section before starting to answer the questions.

+2) Questions/Exercise: Write down at least two of your own questions about this reading.
 These questions could be about a specific example in the text that is unclear to you, or why a certain hypothesis is included in the statement of a theorem, or more general questions about what something means, etc. These questions may also involve new or old concepts that are confusing to you, and connections between this reading and other ideas.
 This is your opportunity to guide the discussion of the material to the areas that confuse you and help to further your understanding; be as explicit as possible with your questions.
-If you have no questions on the material, write down some key concepts or examples that were not referred to in the reading questions.
-Roughly three complete sentences should suffice for this part, though there may be times when more is required or less is acceptable.
-Writing that you have no questions on the material will not earn you full credit! - 3) Reflection: Write two or three sentences reflecting on the process of your recent work in the course.
+If you believe you fully understand the material, that is, you have no questions, there will be an exercise that you can solve instead.
+In order to receive credit for this solution, you must show all steps.
+Writing that you have no questions on the material will not earn you full credit!

+3) Reflection: Write two or three sentences reflecting on the process of your recent work in the course.
 You do not need to spend long on this: probably only a few minutes.
 Write about how things went with any assignment or reading done for class.
 This may include what was well explained and interesting, what was confusing, and what you had to reread or rework but eventually understood.
-This should reflect both your personal feelings about the course and your interaction with the material. - 4) Time: Write how much time you worked on this Reading Assignment.
-This is the one part of the reading assignment that does not need to be written in full sentences!
+This should reflect both your personal feelings about the course and your interaction with the material.

+4) Time: Write how much time you worked on this Reading Assignment.
+This is the one of the reading assignment that does not need to be written in full sentences!
+Remember that this assignment should take roughly an hour to an hour and a half, but it will vary from student to student.
+If you are taking significantly more or less time than this estimate, reevaluate your work strategies or come discuss it with me.